TomSoerr/sicp/README.md

 - [SICP JS Github](https://github.com/source-academy/sicp/blob/master/README.md)
 - [SICP JS Book](https://sourceacademy.org/sicpjs/index)

-## Installation
+## Installation in codespaces

-To install the sicp package in codespaces these apt packages must installed `"libxi-dev xserver-xorg-dev libxext-dev"`
+To install the sicp package in codespaces these apt packages must be installed `libxi-dev xserver-xorg-dev libxext-dev build-essential`.
+Python should also be installed.
+To use the latest stable node version run `nvm install --lts` and `nvm use --lts`.
+If git does not commit because of a invalid authentication run `git config --global user.email "<email>`